Print Friendly and PDF

 for masala

-onion 2 medium sized ,sliced or chopped
+onion 2 medium-sized, sliced or chopped

-tomato 2 medium sized
+tomato 2 medium-sized

-ginger- garlic paste 2 tbsp
+ginger-garlic paste 2 tbsp

-curry leaves 2 sprig
+curry leaves 2 sprigs

-lemon juice 1 tbsp
+lemon juice 1 tsp

 salt to taste